sitphp/commands/doc/4_tools.progress_bar_tool.md

 $progress_bar->regress('regressing ...');
 ```

 ### Finishing

-Once the progress line has reached the end, it auto finishes which means you cannot change its progress status anymore.
-Unless you disable the auto finish with the `disableAutoFinish` method ...
+Once the progress line has reached end of the bar, it auto finishes.
+Which means you cannot change its progress status anymore, unless you disable the auto finish with the `disableAutoFinish` method ...
 You will then have to end the progress yourself with the `finish` method.

 ```php
 // In the "handle" method of your command class ...